Bastii420/Home-Assistant-Spoolman-Script/README.md

 3. Add the following code:

     ```yaml
-    alias: "Print Finished -> Start Final Spoolman Update"
+    alias: Print finished -> Start final Spoolman update
+description: When a print is finished, the final Spoolman script is called to update the consumption.
 trigger:
-      # This is a generic trigger.
-Users only need to adapt the sensor name.
+  # This trigger reacts to the "Print finished" event directly from your printer.
+  # We are using the "device" trigger you had yourself, as it is very reliable.
-      - platform: state
+  - platform: device
-        entity_id: sensor.YOUR_PRINTER_print_status
-        to: "finished"
+    device_id: afbc3be07f08653fe1ce9632c30cd2aa # This is the unique ID of your printer device in HA
+    domain: bambu_lab
+    type: event_print_finished
 action:
-      # Add a short delay for stability, ensuring all sensor data is available.
+  # Step 1: Wait for 5 seconds.
+  # This gives Home Assistant and all integrations (especially Spoolman) enough time
+  # to synchronize their data after the print has finished.
+This solves our timing issue.
   - delay:
       seconds: 5

-      # Call the script.
-The name must match the 'alias' of your script.
+  # Step 2: Call the script.
-      - service: script.update_spoolman_from_bambu
+  - service: script.spoolman_finales_update
 mode: single
     ```
 4.  **Adapt the `entity_id` in the `trigger` and the `service` call to match your entities,** then save the automation.